 A spinal decompression can be performed by removing the lamina to make space for the spinal cord and nerves.

-How long does the surgery take?
+How long does single level spinal decompression take?

 Approximately 2 hours.

-Spinal fusion is a procedure to permanently fuse two or more vertebrae to alleviate pain, correct a deformity, or stabilize the spine.
+Spinal fusion is a procedure to permanently fuse two or more adjacent vertebrae to alleviate pain, correct a deformity, or stabilize the spine.

 Spinal fusions are commonly performed in the cervical spine and the lumbar spine because these levels are the most mobile and most prone to injury and wear.

 It is performed by creating an incision in the center of the back, over the affected levels of the spine.
 The damaged disc(s) is/are removed and bone graft is placed in the disc space to fuse the vertebrae.
 Screws are then inserted into the vertebrae and connected by rods to stabilize and realign the spine.
+As with any surgery, there are risks including infection, bleeding, or damage to the surrounding nerves or spinal cord.

-How long does the surgery take?
+How long does spinal fusion surgery take?

 The duration of surgery depends on the number of levels fused.

-What is the recovery time?
+What is the recovery time from a spinal fusion?

 You should avoid any strenuous activity for the first 4-6 weeks after surgery.
 It may take several months for the vertebrae to fuse completely.
+Complications, such as infection, non-union (failure of the bones to fuse), and adjacent segment disease (where adjacent vertebrae degenerate) may occur and can affect recovery time.

-What limitations will I have?
+What limitations will I have after the procedure?

 Spinal fusion is performed when nonoperative treatments have been exhausted.
 It will result in a loss of some mobility, depending on the number of levels fused.